 Florida has a robust agricultural sector.
 However, with the advent of climate change and ever-present threat of invasive pest species ranging from insects to pathogens, many important crops are under increasing amounts of stress.
 A prominent example of this is the introduction of invasive insect species Diaphorina citri Kuwayama (Hemiptera: Psyllidae), commonly known as the Asian citrus psyllid.
 D. citri is a vector of the Candidatus Liberbacter asiaticus bacteria which causes greening, fruit and flower loss, and branch dieback on citrus plants, and is commonly referred to as citrus greening disease (Halbert and Manjunath 2004).
 The citrus greening disease has caused extensive damage to Florida citrus production (Albrecht et al. 2012), and many growers are now looking to diversify crop production in response to declining citrus production affected by citrus greening disease.

 One such replacement crop may be the olive, Olea europaea L. Olive trees are grown primarily for their fruit for table consumption and for pressed oil, and they are also grown as ornamentals for cut foliage and wood (reference).
 Olives are andromonoecious, wind pollinated trees (Cuévas and Polito 2004).
 They are native to regions surrounding the Mediterranean Sea, and do best in well-drained soils with pH of 8.5 (Chaney et al. 2007).
-Due to olive trees’ susceptibility to root rot in overly moist soils olive thrives in soils with high sand content, such as those of north central Florida (Thetford et al. 2015).
+Due to olive trees’ susceptibility to root rot in overly moist soils, olive thrives in soils with high sand content, such as those of north central Florida (Thetford et al. 2015).
 The planting of multiple cultivars and the resulting cross-pollination leads to more successful and more rapid fertilization (Cuévas 1992).
 Many cultivars are self-sterile and require a compatible pollinizer variety to produce fruit (Chaney et al. 2007).
 Olives require minimal fertilization and irrigation, and do well in nutrient deficient soils, which makes olive production very sustainable both environmentally and economically (Chaney et al. 2007).

 Olives have been grown in Florida on a small scale for over 100 years (FSHS 1907).
 In recent years, growers in north central Florida have begun to plant olives in high density groves and two have established olive oil mills to process Florida olives into olive oil commercially.
 When this study began in February 2017, approximately 200 acres of olives trees were planted in Florida, and by the end of the study in November 2018 there were around 2,000 acres of olive groves in the state.
 No growers are planning on producing table olives commercially.
 Research is ongoing to determine which cultivars will be best suited for the subtropical climate of north central Florida (Thetford et al. 2015).
 A Hawaiian study showed that olive cultivars ‘Arbequina’, ‘Arbosana’ and ‘Koroneiki’ required fewer chill hours, and produced more fruit and inflorescence in tropical climates (Miyasaka and Hamasaki 2016).
 Since Florida has a warmer and more humid climate compared to the native Mediterranean climate of Olea europaea, pests may behave differently than has been reported in other growing areas.
 This study was conducted in groves planted with predominantly the three cultivars ‘Arbequina’, ‘Arbosana’ and ‘Koroneiki’ because they are the most commonly encountered varities in Florida high-density production areas.